sayakpaul/ConvNeXt-TF/README.md

 $ tar xf convnext_tiny_1k_224.tar.gz -C convnext_tiny_1k_224
 ```

-2. Using the untarr'd model in Python:
+2. Then use the untarr'd model in Python:

 ```py
 import tensorflow as tf